stroiman/presentation-driving-it-2025/pages/outtro.md

 color: slate
 ---

+But with limited scope.
+Basic HTMX apps work, but not much more

 :: title ::

 # It really does ... (what others claim)

 :: content ::

-- Completely predictable execution
+- Completely predictable JavaScript execution
-- Auto wait for all
+- Auto wait for all tasks
   - Including back-end processes
 - You can reliably **test for the absence** of a reaction with zero waiting.

-But with limited scope.
-Basic HTMX apps work, but not much more
+  - Using go's `synctest` package.

 ---
 layout: top-title